 There are a number of good bilingual "college" dictionaries, and best of all would be an unabridged version.
 Harper Collins Robert, Larousse, and Harrap's are among the most popular.
 Above all, avoid using a pocket dictionary; they are not designed for translating complex, scholarly texts.

-No, electronic translators or other hand-held dictionaries are not allowed in the exam.
-It is also not recommended that you use these to practice, as they are designed to translate simple oral communication and not written documents typical of graduate-level research.
+Yes, online dictionaries are allowed in the exam.
+DO NOT use Google Translate or other such service to aid with this translation.
+It is also not recommended that you use translators to practice, as they are designed to translate simple oral communication and not written documents typical of graduate-level research.

 Do I translate literally or should I put my translation in fluent English?